Adapting MLLMs for Nuanced Video Retrieval: Introduction

-But what is time-awareness in the context of video retrieval?
-First, we are interested in queries that involve some sort of temporal description.
-Second, we want to retrieve videos that are \textit{temporally consistent} with the query among a set of videos that share similar spatial contexts but differ exactly in how they vary over time.
+We consider three aspects of nuanced video retrieval.
+First, we consider time-sensitive retrieval where queries involve some sort of temporal description and we want to retrieve videos that are \textit{temporally consistent} with the query among a set of videos that share similar spatial contexts but differ exactly in how they vary over time.
 Consider an example query, ``climbing up a ladder''.
 We want to retrieve videos that show a person climbing up a ladder and not those of someone climbing down a ladder.
-For accurate retrieval, a video-text model needs to output embeddings that encode how things change over time in a video (going up/down) rather than only focusing on the spatial context (person, ladder).
-Recent prior work~\cite{bagad2025chirality} refers to such temporally antonymous action pairs as \textit{chiral actions}, and we adopt that term here.
-While~\cite{bagad2025chirality} studies pure video embedding models that can distinguish such actions, we extend this notion to study \textit{chiral text-to-video retrieval} in a zero-shot setting.
+We measure this time-sensitivity on recently proposed benchmarks~\cite{bagad2025chirality,du2024reversed}.
+Second, we consider retrieval where the query is linguistically subtly modified by negation~\cite{alhamoud2025vision-negbench}.
+The model must understand how such {\em negation} modifiers change semantics.
+Third, we consider {\em multimodal} queries with the task of composed video retrieval (CoVR)~\cite{ventura2024covr}.
+Here the model must understand how the text modifies (edits) the video example in forming the query for retrieval.